gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Create the StakePool offline with CLI-Owner-Keys
+## Create the StakePool offline with encrypted CLI-Owner-Keys and encrypted Pool-Keys

 We want to make a pool owner stake address the nickname owner, also we want to register a pool with the nickname mypool.
 The nickname is only to keep the files on the harddisc in order, nickname is not a ticker!
 We use the smallwallet1&2 to pay for the different fees in this process.
 Make sure you have enough funds on smallwallet1 & smallwallet2 for this registration.